 Cemetery Beach walk

-For stunning vistas out to sea and across to Montague Island, as well as maginificent views back across Tilba Lake to Mount Gulaga, drive to the end of Sherringham Lane – located across the highway from the Corkhill Drive turn off to Central Tilba.
+For stunning vistas out to sea and across to Montague Island, and back across Tilba Lake to Mount Gulaga, drive to the end of Sherringham Lane, across the highway from the Corkhill Drive turn off to Central Tilba.
 Park near the old district cemeteries to access the beach.
 In the cemeteries you will find the names of many of the old established Tilba district families.

 Gulaga – the mother mountain